Spring Boot Method Security with SAPL

 The default configuration of an embedded PDP is the first option, so the application’s policies are currently embedded in the resources.

 The pdp.json file and the policies can be stored in different folders.
-This is regulated with the properties io.sapl.pdp.embedded.config-path for the pdp.json file and io.sapl.pdp.embedded.policies-path for the policies.
-Both require a valid file system path for the folder where the files are located.
+Configure the pdp.json location with io.sapl.pdp.embedded.config-path and the policy location with io.sapl.pdp.embedded.policies-path.
+Both properties require a valid filesystem path to the folder that contains the files.

 Note: \ within the path must be replaced by /, e.g., C:\Users by C:/Users.